Negotiating a Settlement with a Car Insurance Company

 Get all of your medical bills and records, documentation of your lost wages, and anything else you need, and send them to the insurance company.
 Provide them in an indexed package that chronologically orders the records.
 The problem of proceeding without a lawyer is that you have no idea how to figure out the value of your accident case is or what to include in your demand package.
 Accordingly, and this is a judgment call, you may want to consider just sending in the bills and records without making a demand.
 Let them go first and make you an offer.
 This is particularly helpful if you, like most victims handling their own case, have no real idea what you are doing.
 Who knows, maybe they will offer you more than you would have demanded.
 You can get a sample demand letter here and here.

 How Much Should I Demand?

-Again, we do not recommend proceeding without a lawyer in the vast majority of cases.
-There are just too many land mines to settle your own car accident case, much less filing a lawsuit.
+Again, we do not recommend proceeding without counsel in the vast majority of cases.
+There are just too many land mines to settle your own car accident case, much less filing suit, to go forward without an experience advocate with a history of results.
 But if you are going to go it alone on your accident case, many of these tips should serve you well in most cases.
 Good luck!

 Other Personal Injury Resources

 - 8 Mistakes Car Accident Victims Make in Settling Their Own Case